 Day 11 - Dian Fossey Tomb Trek

-This morning after breakfast, you leave your accommodation at 7am to walk in the footsteps of the deeply committed and inspiring Dian Fossey, who put the famous Mountain Gorillas on the map.
-This courageous and dedicated pioneer was an amazing pioneer researcher and we visit her research camp, gravesite and the Gorilla graveyard where here beloved “Digit” and other Gorillas lie side by side.
+This morning after breakfast, leave your accommodation at 7am to walk in the footsteps of the deeply committed and inspiring Dian Fossey, who put the famous Mountain Gorillas on the map.
+This courageous and dedicated pioneer was an amazing researcher and you will visit her research camp, gravesite and the Gorilla graveyard where here beloved “Digit” and other Gorillas lie side by side.

 The descent takes you back down through the forest and flora, with tremendous views before the final stretch through the farmlands where your driver and guide will be waiting.

-After the Dian Fossey Tomb Trek we head back to Kigali on a 2.5 hour transfer through the land of a thousand hills.
+After the activities, head back to Kigali on a 2.5 hour transfer through the land of a thousand hills.

-On arrival, we have arranged for a shower and room to change before heading out for a farewell dinner full of great memories and reminiscing.
+On arrival, we have arranged for a shower and room to change before we head out for a farewell dinner full of great memories and reminiscing.

-After the dinner, transfer to Kigali Airport (or your overnight accommodation) and wish you safe onward travels with memories that move you long after you return home.
+After dinner, we transfer you to Kigali Airport (or your overnight accommodation) and wish you safe onward travels with memories that move you long after you return home.
 (B,L,D)